Why an Interview Portfolio Will Land You the Job (Featuring a Sample)

 Finally, bring it all home with tangible examples of your most notable projects or publications.

 These will help the interviewers follow along; you can reference them for the context and detail you need to illustrate your expertise.

-For more interview and job hunt advice, be sure to check out Made to Hire to learn how to achieve your career goals.
+For more interview advice like this sample interview portfolio be sure to check out Made to Hire.

 Not getting interviews yet?
 That means you need help with your resume.